azohra/memo_generator/README.md

 # MemoGenerator

-### An Elixir application to generate a memo by scraping your team's trello boards
+### An Elixir application to generate a memo by scraping your team's trello boards.

 ![Sample Memo](sample.png "Sample Memo")